espadrine/sc/README.md

 ## Versions

-Versions are tags labeled after the year and month it was released.
+Versions are tags labeled after the day it was released.

-    v1201 → january 2012
+    12.11.10 → january 10th, 2012